Mediatek-Cloud/mcs-resources/content/en/api_references/retrieve_firmware_url.md

 https://api.mediatek.com/mcs/v2/devices/:deviceId/firmwares/:fwId/url

 ```
-To retrieve the firmware url this device wants to download.
+To retrieve the download URL of specified firmware.
+You can use **/firmwares/available** API to get a list of compatible firmwares for your device and then specify the firmware ID in this API to get the download URL.

 ## Action
 HTTPs GET